learn-co-curriculum/mod3-project-week-setup-example/README.md

 If that worked, then congratulations!!
 Now it's time to setup the frontend.

+---

 # Setting Up the Frontend

 Make sure you create **a separate directory and a separate GitHub repository for the frontend**

+Open up a new terminal window `command t` and leave your rails server up and running

 Once there, `cd` into that directory on your computer and we'll start building out the frontend